 At this point, you’re free to add any styling or other functionality to the template.
 This is where you’ll need to rely on your own development skills, but you can also refer to the WordPress Theme Handbook and this guide by WPBeginner for more information.

-When you’ve finished your template, it’s time to upload it.
+When you’ve finished your custom page template, it’s time to upload it.
 Once again, you’ll need to connect via SSH or SFTP.
 Return to your child theme’s folder and add your new-template.php file within:

 This will add your post template to the theme, which you can test by navigating to a post or page within WordPress and looking for a new option within the Post Attributes metabox: